sadilak85/unWrapp/README.md

 1) There are two parties, one is the creator (sender) and the other one is receiver.
 2) The receiver obtains a code created automatic after finalizing the personal app by the creator (sender):

 <img src="https://github.com/sadilak85/unWrapp/blob/main/git_pics/Page1.png" width="30%">

-3) Above page is a default window in the app, therefore, if one is the "sender" then he/she must swipe to the login page:
+3) The "sender" must swipe to the login page to create the app:

 <img src="https://github.com/sadilak85/unWrapp/blob/main/git_pics/Page2.png" width="30%">

 4) Login is crucial for Firebase Authentication (Email/Pass).
 5) Personal information such as the structure of the app (Background, text, albums, names, etc) is saved in Realtime Database as JSon data.
 6) Pictures/Videos in Storage need also this authentication , so we need a first time authentication (compulsory)